amidaware/trmm-docs/docs/functions/automated_tasks.md

 ## Task Triggers

 ### Time-Based
 - **Daily, Weekly, or Monthly**: Schedule tasks to run at regular intervals, as expected.
-Tasks will execute based on the "Start Time" field, ignoring the date portion.
+Note: On Linux and macOS, tasks will execute based on the "Start Time" field, ignoring the date portion.
 For example, a daily task set to start at 12:55 PM will run at that time every day starting from when the task is created.
 - **Run Once**:
     - For future dates, tasks run as scheduled.
     - For past dates, tasks are created to run 5 minutes after being registered with the Windows Task Scheduler.
 This ensures the task runs at least once, as the scheduler will not execute tasks with past "Run Once" dates.